What does PATHWAYS offer?

-- Lay people who would like a few courses in theology, ethics, Bible, church leadership or more may join as Occasional Participants in the Explorer Series or Level 1 courses.
+People who would like a few courses in theology, ethics, bible, church leadership or more may join as Participants in any courses.

-- Persons who are curious and want to deepen their understanding of progressive Christianity and the church are welcome to partake as Occasional Participants.
+People who are curious and want to deepen their understanding of progressive Christianity and the church are welcome to partake as Participants.

 Can I be ordained after PATHWAYS?

 According to the UCC polity, authorization for ministry is the responsibility of the Association or the Conference through its Committee/Commission on Ministry (for more information, see UCC Manual on Ministry).
 Successful participation in PATHWAYS may be part of an overall program of leadership formation for authorized ministry; toward that end, the objectives of each course are tied directly to the Marks of Faithful and Authorized Ministers in the United Church of Christ (for more information, see The Marks of Faithful And Effective Authorized Ministers of The United Church of Christ).
-Prospective participants who discern a call to authorized ministry and wish to use PATHWAYS learning opportunity toward this end should check with their local authorizing body (i.e. Committee on Ministry) for further guidance.
+Prospective participants who discern a call to authorized ministry and wish to participant in PATHWAYS courses as part or all of their academic requirements for authorized ministry need to check with their local authorizing body (i.e. Committee on Ministry) for further guidance and approval.
+PATHWAYS welcomes opportunities to share more details about our program with Commissions on Ministry.

 What are the Marks of Faithful and Effective Authorized Ministers in the United Church of Christ (Marks)?